 Good oral health habits at home, along with regular visits to the dentist for dental treatments and preventive education will help you and your children become cavity-free for life.
 Brushing our teeth incorrectly (or not brushing our teeth at all) can leave cavity-causing plaque on our teeth.
-In order to avoid cavities, the DentaQuest Oral Health Center recommends:
+In order to avoid cavities, the DentaQuest Oral Health Center of Massachusetts, P.C recommends:

 - Brushing at least twice a day for two minutes each time.
 Use a pea-sized amount of fluoride toothpaste and try to spend at least 30 seconds on each quarter of your mouth.